stryker-mutator/stryker-mutator.github.io/blog/2024-02-16-announching-stryker-net-4.0.md

 Stay tuned for more exciting updates and features from stryker.net as the platform continues to evolve and adapt to the ever-changing landscape of software development.

 In the meantime, we'd love to hear your thoughts.
-Share your feedback in the comments below 👇, on [our Slack channel](https://join.slack.com/t/stryker-mutator/shared_invite/enQtOTUyMTYyNTg1NDQ0LTU4ODNmZDlmN2I3MmEyMTVhYjZlYmJkOThlNTY3NTM1M2QxYmM5YTM3ODQxYmJjY2YyYzllM2RkMmM1NjNjZjM), or send us a [tweet](https://twitter.com/stryker_mutator/).
+Any feedback is appreciated, on [our Slack channel](https://join.slack.com/t/stryker-mutator/shared_invite/enQtOTUyMTYyNTg1NDQ0LTU4ODNmZDlmN2I3MmEyMTVhYjZlYmJkOThlNTY3NTM1M2QxYmM5YTM3ODQxYmJjY2YyYzllM2RkMmM1NjNjZjM), our baseline project on [github](https://github.com/orgs/stryker-mutator/projects/7), or send us a [tweet](https://twitter.com/stryker_mutator/).